What Is a CRM and Does Your Cleaning Company Need One?

 – Less focus on job management

-For most cleaning companies, what you actually need is a Field Service Management platform that includes CRM features — not a pure CRM and not pure marketing software.
-The FSM tools include the CRM functionality you need plus everything else for running daily operations.
+For most cleaning companies, you need Field Service Management.
+Include the CRM features built in.
+Not a pure CRM and not pure marketing software.
+The FSM tools give you the CRM you need.
+Plus everything else for daily operations.

 You probably need CRM functionality if you have:

-– More than 15 active customers (you can’t reliably remember everyone’s details)
+- More than 15 active customers (memory alone isn’t reliable)

 - Recurring service customers (weekly, bi-weekly, monthly cleaning)

-– Any employees (they need access to customer info too)
+- Any employees (they need access to customer info)

 - Customers who book multiple services